MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-improve-hologram-precision.md

 ## Avoid unstable lighting conditions

 Lighting conditions impacts how HoloLens perceives the environment and recognizes the space.
 Environments with unstable lighting conditions are prone to hologram instability.
 If the light changes significantly, HoloLens might consider the space as a new environment and build a new map for it.
 Previously visible features might be invisible and features that weren’t visible might be visible.

-## HoloLens 1 only: Make sure to wear the device in a consistent way

-HoloLens uses a novel display technology to project holograms in the operator's field of view.
-On HoloLens 1, the way that operators wear a device on their head has a huge impact on the perceived position of the holograms.
-Adjust the device positioning while aligning holograms to their physical counterparts in Dynamics 365 Guides.
-Notice how the alignment of holograms is affected when you shift the device left and right, up and down, or forward and backward.
-Operators should wear the device in a consistent way, and they should understand that subtle shifts in device positioning might not feel different but can cause significant changes in perceived hologram locations.
-On HoloLens 2, issues with device positioning are addressed through eye tracking.

 ## Next steps